Post job

 The job of the camp counselors is to develop recreational plans and oversee camp activities in residential camps.
 Their duties and responsibilities include organizing camping trips, planning and scheduling group activities, and guiding children and teenagers in various outdoor activities such as swimming and hiking.
 They are expected to lead campers in emergency procedures and fire drills, explain safety rules and procedures, and provide emotional support to campers.
 Camp counselors are also responsible for assessing and responding to emergencies when they arise.

-As far as similarities go, this is where it ends because a site leader responsibility requires skills such as "customer service," "project management," "logistics," and "patients."
+While similarities exist, there are also some differences between site leaders and day camp counselor.
+For instance, site leader responsibilities require skills such as "customer service," "project management," "logistics," and "patients."
 Whereas a day camp counselor is skilled in "kids," "cleanliness," "pet," and "leadership."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, day camp counselors reach similar levels of education than site leaders.
 Day camp counselors are 1.0% less likely to earn a Master's Degree and 0.2% less likely to graduate with a Doctoral Degree.